-Construction Management Electrical Engineering Fire Protection and Safety Mechanical Engineering The Bachelor of Science in Engineering Technology degree requires either 124, 128 or 129 credit hours.
+Construction Management Technology Electrical Engineering Technology Fire Protection and Safety Technology Mechanical Engineering Technology The Bachelor of Science in Engineering Technology degree requires either 124, 128 or 129 credit hours.

-Engineering technology prepares graduates who:
+Engineering technology programs prepare graduates who:

-- Demonstrate an appropriate mastery of the knowledge, techniques, skills and modern tools of their disciplines - Apply current knowledge and adapt to emerging applications of mathematics, science, engineering and technology. - Conduct, analyze and interpret experiments and apply experimental results to improve processes. - Apply creativity in the design of systems, components or processes appropriate to program objectives. - 5.
+- Demonstrate an appropriate mastery of the knowledge, techniques, skills and modern tools of their disciplines - Apply current knowledge and adapt to emerging applications of mathematics, science, engineering and technology. - 3.
+Conduct, analyze and interpret experiments and apply experimental results to improve processes. - Apply creativity in the design of systems, components or processes appropriate to program objectives. - 5.
 Function effectively on teams. - 6.
 Identify, analyze and solve technical problems. - 7.
 Communicate effectively. - 8.
 Recognize the need for and possess the ability to pursue lifelong learning. - 9.
-Understand professional, ethical and social responsibilities. - 10.
-Recognize contemporary professional, societal and global issues and are aware of and respect diversity. - 11.
-Have a commitment to quality, timeliness and continuous improvement.
+Understand professional, ethical and social responsibilities. - Recognize contemporary professional, societal and global issues and are aware of and respect diversity. - Have a commitment to quality, timeliness and continuous improvement.